John Van Riemsdijk

-John Van Riemsdijk (13 November 1924 – 31 August 2008) was a curator of the Science Museum, London.
-He was instrumental in establishing the National Railway Museum in the years before 1975.
+John Van Riemsdijk (13 November 1924 – 31 August 2008) was a curator of the Science Museum.
+He was instrumental in establishing the National Railway Museum (NRM) in the years before 1975.
 He was a noted model engineer and author.
-He merited a Guardian newspaper obituary in 2008.
+He merited an obituary in The Guardian in 2008.

 Biography

 Van Riemsdijk was born in 1924.
 His parentage brought a Dutch father and an English mother together.
 So that as a young man, he travelled widely by train with his father around Europe.
 He attended University College School, Hampstead, and Birkbeck College, London, where he read English and French.
 Soon after graduating he was recruited into the Royal Navy.

-Combining his knowledge of continental Europe and his practical inventive skills saw him recruited in World War Two into the Special Operations Executive.
+Combining his knowledge of continental Europe and his practical inventive skills saw him recruited in World War II into the Special Operations Executive.

 Prior to joining the Science Museum in 1954, he had already made a name for himself in the model railway world with a geared clockwork mechanism.
 This was marketed as the Walker Riemsdijk mechanism.
 The Walker element referring to the London shop of Walkers & Holtzapffel in whose catalogue it was featured.

-During the design of the National Railway Museum he worked closely with David Jenkinson.
+During the design of the NRM he worked closely with David Jenkinson.

 He became an acknowledged expert in the history and practice of the Compound locomotive.